 I am an assistant professor (UD) at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, Netherlands.
-I collaborate with Harry Buhrman's and Ronald de Wolf's Quantum Computing groups at CWI, the Centre for Mathematics and Computer Science.
+I'm a member of QuSoft, the Dutch research center for quantum software, located at at CWI, the Centre for Mathematics and Computer Science.

 My research interests are Quantum Cryptography, Cryptographic Protocols, and (Quantum) Information Theory.

 I did my PhD in the Cryptology Group at BRICS, Computer Science Department of

 My PhD advisors were Louis Salvail and Ivan Damgård.